-Mandi being a small town in Himachal Pradesh is one among the best place to celebrate Mahashivratri.
+Mandi being a small town in Himachal Pradesh is one of the best places to celebrate Mahashivratri.
 Mandi’s Bhootnath Temple hosts the festival.
-According to folk tale, around 5 centuries back, the imperial family of Mandi initiated the week-long custom of organizing a Mahashivratri Fair.
+According to the folk tale, around 5 centuries back, the imperial family of Mandi initiated the week-long custom of organizing a Mahashivratri Fair.
 This fair has now been looked ahead not only by Indian disciples, but by intercontinental tourists as well.

 #8 Tilbhandeshwar Temple, Varanasi, Uttar Pradesh

 Although entire Varanasi unites in re-ratifying the wedding ritual of God Shiva and Goddess Parwati, the significant place for proposing prayers is the Tilbhandeshwar Temple in south Varanasi.
 This is among the few places in India where people dance in processions after drinking bhang and thandai.

 It is said that Lord Rama himself mounted the linga in the Lokanatha Temple in Puri.
 This is being the main reason, why this temple is so famous among Shiva’s devotees.
 This linga is kept underwater the entire year and just 3 days before Mahashivratri, the water is removed to divulge the linga.
 Many disciples rush to the temple for a darshan of this linga and seek out Lord Shiva’s consecration.